Sustainability: Principles and Practice

-Through interactive assignments on day 4, participants will explore the advantages of sustainability-related planning in a business context, focusing on the “triple bottom line” of economic, ecological, and social progress.
+Through interactive assignments, participants will explore the advantages of sustainability-related planning in a business context, focusing on the “triple bottom line” of economic, ecological, and social progress.
 An interactive project will focus on hands-on sustainability planning for organizations and their staff.

 Day 5: Perceptions, Communication and Wrap-up